Here are some creative Christmas gift wrapping ideas that will not only lend your presents a personal touch but are also sustainable and waste-free.

 How about this very sustainable gift wrapping idea: Empty toilet paper and paper towel rolls are great for wrapping smaller items.
 Simply cut the rolls down to the correct length and slit and fold down the edges to close up the ends.
 Add a hint of personal style by wrapping it in a bit of colorful newspaper, tie a nice string bow or add your own homemade personalized tag.

 One more fine example of a conventional wrapping paper alternative is a DIY gift bag.
-You can make a reusable cloth bag using repurposed items such as old cloths, or store-bought sustainable textiles.
+You can make a reusable cloth bag using repurposed items such as old clothes, or store-bought sustainable textiles like jute!

 When crafting your own Christmas gift wrap bag, only incorporate sustainable and natural products into your project.
-Sewing together a cloth bag is as easy as ten minutes in front of the sewing machine.
-Have a look online or watch the following tutorial:
+Sewing together a cloth bag is as easy as ten minutes in front of the sewing machine – and works even without a sewing machine Have a look online or watch the following tutorial:

 10. Pack Presents in Reusable Glass Jars

-If you are planning on gifting food or candy this Christmas, consider packing these in reusable glass jars or containers.
-Glass jars don’t only make for a swell gift wrapping idea when it comes to food.
-Forget a boring envelope and toss any sort of monetary gifts or gift cards along in a mason jar.
+If you are planning on gifting food or candy this Christmas, consider utilizing reusable glass jars or containers as packaging.
+Glass jars don’t only make for an excellent gift wrapping method when it comes to food, you can pack nearly anything inside them!
+Forget a boring envelope and toss any sort of monetary gifts or gift cards into a mason jar as well!

 One tasty gift idea: Recipe: Make Your Own Granola Bars, Quickly and Sustainably